anYuJia/ptype/README_EN.md

 PType is not just a typing tool; it's a training ground designed to **boost developer productivity**.

-- 🎯 **Ultimate Experience**: Silky smooth animations and responsive design built with React 18 and Framer Motion.
+- 🎯 **Ultimate Experience**: Silky smooth animations and responsive design built with React 19 and Framer Motion.
 - 🌍 **Multi-language Support**: Supports English, Chinese (Modern/Classical), and natively supports **10+ programming languages**.
 - 📊 **Professional Analysis**: Unified CPM (Characters Per Minute) as the core metric, providing multi-dimensional analysis including WPM and accuracy heatmaps.
 - 🏆 **Competitive Leaderboard**: Built-in global leaderboard and personal history to track your growth curve in real-time.
-- 🎨 **Highly Customizable**: Supports various themes, fonts, and sound effects to create your exclusive practice environment.
+- 🔐 **Request Signing**: Built-in multi-layer encryption signing mechanism to prevent API abuse and automated attacks.
+- 🌐 **Internationalization**: Full Chinese and English interface support using next-intl.

 ---